harish876/llmarena/README.md

      - `answer`: The integer answer.
    - If the competition is evaluated using human judges, add a `grading_scheme.json` file.
 This file should consist of a list of dictionaries, each of which contain the following fields:
      - `id`: The problem filename (without the `.tex` extension).
-     - `points`: The maximum number of points to be gained for the question.
+     - `points`: The maximum number of points for the question.
-     - `scheme`: A list of dictionaries, each containing specific substeps for which points can be given.
-Specifically, each dictionary contains the following keys:
+     - `scheme`: A list of dictionaries, each containing substeps for which points are awarded.
+Each dictionary contains the following keys:
         - `points`: Points associated with this step.
         - `title`: Title of the step.
 Should be unique across all dictionaries in this scheme.
         - `desc`: Description of the step.